 Life after the war: There are three significant records to which Edmond’s name is attached in Keewatin.
 In the Kenora Miner and News of August 9, 1919, he is one of many listed as being from Keewatin, who were recognized with war medals.
 Edmond is also listed on the Keewatin ‘Roll of Honor’ (Edmund Gigure) and on another Municipality of Keewatin Honour Board that hung in the halls of the Keewatin Legion until its closure in 2016.
 There, he is recorded as E. Gignerre.

-As with his early life, little documentation has been located for Edmond once he was discharged.
-He is not in the 1921 census, neither are his parents; however, according to the obituaries of both Elzir (1930) and Narcisse (1932), all five children were still alive.
+At the time of the 1921 census Narcisse and Elzir were living on 10th Street in Keewatin, occupation for Narcisse given as a carpenter at the flour mill.
+According to the obituaries of both Elzir (1930) and Narcisse (1932), all five children were still alive.
 The three daughters were all living in Kenora: Mrs. J.E.
 Charbonneau; Mrs. M. Brin; and Mrs. W.E.
 Heath.
 Edmond was recorded as living in Three Hills, Alberta in 1932.
 Narcisse, Elzir and their daughter Martha, who died in 1969, are all buried in the Roman Catholic section of the Lake of the Woods Cemetery in Kenora, Ontario.

 A further search shows Edmond’s brother, Raoul and his family were living in Springfield, Municipality of Fort Garry, Manitoba in the 1921 Census.
 Although there is a picture of Raoul, his wife and their children on ancestry.ca, the owner of that page has not granted permission to use the photo.
 One of the sons is named Edmond, perhaps in honour of his uncle.
 Raoul died in 1969.